 Sennheiser’s wireless systems allow you to make your audio cable-free.
-This allows for performance, speech, and more, that is unencumbered by traditional restrictions.
+Whether it’s a gig, theatre show, or speech, they give you the freedom of the whole stage, unencumbered by traditional restrictions.

 To help, we’ve written this guide.
-Find systems that will suit the beginner, all the way to complete solutions to suit the seasoned professional.
+We’ll cover systems that suit the beginner, as well as complete solutions to suit the seasoned professional.

 Entry-level: XS Wireless 1 & 2